-Perkins School for the Blind Transition Center
+Perkins School for the Blind - New Transition Program

-Managing Challenging Behavior Due to Autism during Emergencies: Advice for First Responders
+Managing Challenging Behavior Due to Autism During Emergencies: Advice for First Responders

 First responders are by definition available and on call twenty-four hours a day to provide emergency services ranging from medical to safety and protection needs.
 In most cases these encounters are brief, intense and are paired with stressful episodes including medical emergency, fire or other life threats.
 These encounters must be managed well and require expert intervention on the part of first responders to quickly provide assistance.
 These encounters intensify when a child or adult with Autism (ASD) is involved.
 First responders, including police, fire and Emergency Medical Services (EMS) can benefit from guidance regarding the needs of this population.